RyanParsley/CSSArchitecture/slides.md

 ???

-First off, I like the cut of Snook's jib.
+I'll start by saying: I like the cut of Snook's jib.

 CSS is a complicated profession and Jonathan leans into thought process over tools/libs/implementation details.

 I like how this system focuses on separating CSS into categories and applies